Mrs. O'Malley and Mr. Malone: Plot

-Montana housewife Hattie O'Malley boards a train bound for New York because she's on her way to collect a prize she's won from a radio program.
-Getting on board in Chicago is criminal attorney John J. Malone, whose client, Steve Kepplar, just released from prison in Joliet, still owes him $10,000.
+Montana housewife Hattie O'Malley boards a train bound for New York to collect a prize she has won from a radio program.
+Boarding in Chicago is criminal attorney John J. Malone, whose client, Steve Kepplar, just released from prison in Joliet, still owes him $10,000.

 Suspicion exists that Kepplar himself will be on the train, heading to New York to retrieve $100,000 he previously stashed from a robbery.
 Chicago detective Tim Marino is a passenger.
-So is the ex-convict's business partner, Myron Brynk, and his moll, a looker named Lola.
+So is the ex-convict's business partner, Myron Brynk, and his moll, Lola.

 Kepplar is indeed along for the ride, disguised as a sailor.
 Lola is in on it, hiding him in her compartment.
 But soon his dead body is found, followed by hers.
-More and more, the detective comes to believe lawyer Malone and even Hattie could be involved in this, but Brynk turns out to be the man he's after.
+More and more, the detective comes to believe lawyer Malone and even Hattie could be involved in this, but Brynk turns out to be the man he is after.